Steve Kallin, Volunteer Coordinator, Jackson Hole Salvation Army Red Kettle Fundraiser, Jackson Hole Lunch Rotary Club, Wyoming

 This was the first year that an online signup system was used.
 There was a desire to reach out to the community and encourage volunteers from outside of the Rotary Club to become involved.
 The ability to signup online was key to encouraging more community participation.

-How do you use VolunteerSpot to coordinate your parent volunteers?
+Explain how you use VolunteerSpot to coordinate these volunteers.

-What’s one piece of advice you have for parent volunteers out there?
+What’s one piece of advice you have for volunteers or their leaders out there?

 Why did you decide to use VolunteerSpot?

-We salute Lori and all the other volunteers out there making a difference in our children's education.
+We salute Steve and all the other volunteer leaders out there making a difference.
 If you're using VolunteerSpot, write and tell us about what you're doing and give us a chance to shine our Volunteer Spotlight on you!!
 Just email us at VS@volunteerspot.com.